gitusergb/mm/README.md

   <li>LocalStorage</li>
   <li>Mock Servers</li>

 we have used JavaScript code to convert the currency of one country to another country.
-To use this service, we designed our own database and created our own mock-servers and used own API's, like 1) https://nearsteeluserdata.onrender.com/ and 2)https://mm-money-mingle.onrender.com/country_data.
+To use this service, we designed our own database and created our own mock-servers and used own API's, like https://mm-money-mingle.onrender.com/country_data.
 We will use these API's to get the live conversion rates and convert the corresponding amount.

 ---